ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 ### Customization is easy {#customization}

-After seeing the VimTeX actions and mappings, I want to show how to customize the default shortcut you trigger them with.
+Every shortcut and key binding show above can be easily customized to anything you like.
-To customize the shortcut for a VimTeX action or motion, you need to know three things:
+To define a custom key binding, you need to know three things:

-1. The motion's `<Plug>` mapping, given above for each action and also shown in the three-column table in `:help vimtex-default-mappings`.
+1. The command/text object/motion's `<Plug>` mapping, given above for each action and also shown in the three-column table in `:help vimtex-default-mappings`.
 1. The Vim mapping mode (e.g. normal, visual, operator-pending, etc.) the `<Plug>` mapping works in; again from the table at `:help vimtex-default-mappings` or earlier in this article.
 1. The action's default shortcut (from `:help vimtex-default-mappings` or earlier in this article) and the custom shortcut you would like to use to replace it.

 **Example:** Since that might sound abstract, here is a concrete example of setting a custom shortcut to trigger the "delete surrounding math" action.
-Following the steps listed above,
+Using `:help vimtex-default-mappings` for reference,

 1. The action's `<Plug>` map is `<Plug>(vimtex-env-delete-math)`
 1. The action works in normal mode, so we will use `nmap` for remapping it (use `xmap` for visual mode, `omap` for operator-pending mode, etc.)
-1. We will replace the default mapping, `ds$` (which makes semantic sense but is a bit difficult to type), with the more convenient `dsm`.
+1. We will replace the default mapping, `ds$` (which is a bit difficult to type), with the more convenient `dsm`.

 To implement this change, place the following code in your `ftplugin/tex.vim` (or similar):